ABOUT

 Innovation and Precision: The Hallmarks of Charrière's Craft

 What set Charrière apart was his innovative spirit.
 He didn't just manufacture instruments; he reimagined them.
 Each scalpel, forceps, and catheter crafted under his watchful eye was an embodiment of precision engineering, tailored to enhance surgical efficiency and safety.
 This relentless pursuit of perfection in craftsmanship earned Charrière widespread acclaim, with his instruments becoming staples in surgical theaters across Europe.
+In developing the instruments, he worked together with famous surgeons – he manufactured the syringe for hypodermic injections based on ideas of Pravaz, created lythotripters and other urological instruments for Civiale and Ségalas, invented system for quickly disassembled of scissors and forceps for fast cleaning, offered 'сrémaillère' – serrated ratchet to fix postion of the instrument, introduced non-rebreathing system for ether anaesthesia.

 Perhaps Charrière's most enduring contribution is the standardization of instrument measurements.
 Recognizing the need for uniformity in the sizing of probes and catheters, he introduced the "Charrière gauge" or "French gauge" (as it was named by British cuttlers who could not or simply did not want to pronounce strange French name).
 This system, which measured instruments based on their circumference, brought an unprecedented level of consistency and reliability to surgical procedures.
 Remarkably, this system remains in use today, a testament to Charrière's foresight and ingenuity.